Reverse Mortgage California Guide

 2. Can I refinance a HECM into HomeSafe within six months?

-Answer: A HECM-to-HomeSafe refinance with less than six months seasoning is not eligible for exceptions.
+Answer: For Riverside borrowers, a HECM-to-HomeSafe refinance with less than six months seasoning is not eligible for exceptions.

 How this looks in practice